Easy to make and easy to clean up, my Sheet Pan Roast Chicken and Potatoes with Chimichurri is the perfect meal to add to your dinner rotation.

 I use a whole chicken cut up into parts but you can use chicken breasts, thighs or legs- whatever you like.
 I would just recommend using bone-in, skin-on chicken for this dish since it will yield the best, juiciest results.
 If you're watching your calories and saturated fat intake, you can always take off the skin before eating.

 [bctt tweet="Easy to make & clean up, my Sheet Pan Roast Chicken and Potatoes is the perfect weeknight meal!" username="foodiephysician"]

 The humble sheet pan makes a great foundation for a wide variety of nutritious meals.
 Sheet pan dinners are endlessly customizable!
 When assembling your ingredients, I would just recommend choosing proteins and vegetables that have roughly similar cooking times.
 For example, I wouldn't roast salmon with a vegetable that takes a long time to cook (like potatoes) because you run the risk overcooking the fish.
 Rather I would pair it with asparagus, broccoli, or something similar that cooks quickly.

-For an extra pop of flavor I decided to make a chimichurri sauce to drizzle on top of the chicken and vegetables.
-A bright, flavorful sauce made with fresh herbs, olive oil, garlic, and vinegar, it’s just perfect served on top of meat, seafood and vegetables.
-The recipe makes more than you’ll need for this dish because once you taste it, you’ll want to pour it on top of everything!
+For an extra pop of flavor I decided to make a chimichurri sauce to drizzle on top of this Sheet Pan Roast Chicken and Potatoes.
+Chimichurri is an Argentinian sauce that's commonly eaten throughout South America.
+It's an uncooked sauce that's used as both a marinade and a condiment.
+Bright and flavorful, it's made with fresh herbs, olive oil, garlic, and vinegar.
+It's just perfect served on top of meat, seafood and vegetables.
+The recipe makes more than you'll need for this dish because once you taste it, you'll want to pour it on top of everything!